lcouper/CocciGenomics/Scripts/README.md

 Using reference genome for Coccidioides immitis RS (GCA_000149335.2)
 Downloaded here: https://www.ncbi.nlm.nih.gov/datasets/genome/GCA_000149335.2/
 Using repeat library available here:
+Purpose: Repetitive regions can lead to issues with reference alignment and variant calling
 Software used: repeatmasker/4.1.0   *Note: need to use this and not the newest version*
 Script: repeastmasker.sh *Note: this step done on SCG instead of Savio*
 Command: